finos/common-domain-model/documentation/source/documentation.rst

     condition PriceQuantityTriangulation:
     PriceQuantityTriangulation( priceNotation, quantityNotation ) = True

-Quantity and price are represented in the ``TradableProduct`` type becauase they are attributes shared by all products.
+Quantity and price are represented in the ``TradableProduct`` type because they are attributes shared by all products.
 All of the other attributes required to describe a product are defined in distinct product types.

 QuantityNotation
 """"""""""""""""